elibroftw/blog.elijahlopez.ca/content/posts/razer-blade-stealth-late-2016.md

 ## Good Things

 Although you might LOL after reading the first four specs, mind you this was my **first** notebook that wasn't intel pentium, and I didn't have the financial freedom I have currently.
-My previous two laptops were a Windows XP laptop that had been in the family for over a decade, followed by a bukly Asus laptop with intel pentium.
+My previous two laptops were a Windows XP laptop that had been in the family for over a decade, followed by a bulky Asus laptop with intel pentium.

 ### Testament of Time